PupDates-CrossPol/pupdates_frontend/README.md

 The repo for the RESTful API upon which this project is built can be found [here](https://github.com/PupDates-CrossPol/pupdates_backend)

+## In The Works

+The PupDates team is still hard at work improving and building out the application.
+At the moment we're focusing on account creation, in-app messaging, and the ability to change the users' and dogs' photos.
+Stay tuned as we continue to implement more features!

 ## Project Board
 Our project board including ongoing issues can be found [here](https://github.com/orgs/PupDates-CrossPol/projects/1)